1. What is the premium tax credit?

 6. Who is a family member for purposes of the premium tax credit?

-For purposes of the premium tax credit, your “family” is every individual for whom you claim a personal exemption deduction on your tax return (usually yourself, your spouse, and your dependents).
+For purposes of the premium tax credit, your “family” is every individual for whom you claim a personal exemption deduction on your tax return.
+This is usually yourself, your spouse, and your dependents.
 Your “family size” is the number of individuals in your “family.”

 7. What are the income limits?

 Note: The federal poverty guidelines — sometimes referred to as the “federal poverty line” or FPL — state an income amount considered poverty level for the year based on family size.
 The Department of Health and Human Services (HHS) determines the federal poverty guideline amounts annually.
 The government generally adjusts the income limits annually for inflation.
 The Federal Register publishes a chart reflecting these amounts at the beginning of each calendar year.
 You can also find this information on the HHS website.
 HHS provides three federal poverty guidelines: one for residents of the 48 contiguous states and D.C., one for Alaska residents and one for Hawaii residents.
 For purposes of the premium tax credit, eligibility for a certain year is based on the most recently published set of federal poverty guidelines on the first day of the annual open enrollment period.
-For example, the tax credit for 2015 is based on the 2014 FPL.
+For example, the tax credit for 2018 is based on the 2017 FPL.
+See the instructions for Form 8962 for more information.

 9. Am I definitely ineligible for the premium tax credit if I’m married but I file my tax return using the filing status married filing separately?